trixsec-dev/trix/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to:
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

 - [Open an issue](https://github.com/davealtena/trix/issues) for bugs or feature requests
 - [Start a discussion](https://github.com/davealtena/trix/discussions) for questions or ideas
-- Submit a pull request

 ## License